vtsuperdarn/clustering_superdarn_data/README.md

 `sudo apt-get install python3-tk`

-Install these dependencies using Pip (if python2 is your default, make sure to use pip3 command):
+Install the dependencies using Pip (if python2 is your default, make sure to use pip3 command):

+`pip install -r requirements.txt`

+If that doesn't work, install the libraries manually using Pip:

 `matplotlib`
 `scipy`